spring-operator/playground/README.md

 UPDATE AGAIN: This is also a message for testing Concourse activity.

 UPDATE YET AGAIN: This is also a message for testing Concourse activity.

+UPDATE AGAIN AND AGAIN: This too is a message for testing Concourse activity.